VDA5050/VDA5050/VDA5050_EN.md

 The field requestStatus describes the life cycle of the request and shall support the following values:
     - 'REQUESTED': Mobile robot request.
     - 'GRANTED': The fleet control grants the request.
-	- 'REVOKED': fleet control revokes previously granted request.
+	- 'REVOKED': Fleet control revokes previously granted request.
-	- 'REJECTED': fleet control rejects a request.
+	- 'EXPIRED': request has expired.
 	- 'QUEUED': Acknowledge the mobile robot's request to the fleet control, but no permission is given yet.
 Request was added to some sort of a queue.
 Fleet control receives requests from the state topic and shall answer via the response topic containing a respone object that includes:
 	- The requestId of the corresponding request,